6.3. KDE projects and source code organization#

 This feature requires some data maintained by the KDE developers in a

-, however this project will be
+git repository named repo-metadata, however this project will be

 included automatically by kde-builder (though you may see it appear in